 You can omit any of the spices except the mustard seeds, which is at the heart of the flavor of these pickles.
 You can also add other items, like garlic or hot pepper slices, if you like.

 If you don’t want to bother dealing with spices at the top of your pickles (as shown in the title picture), and you prefer them at the bottom of the jar, place them in before any of the onion or cucumbers.
 In this case, the hot brine will just be water, vinegar, sugar, and salt.
 I prefer to boil the spices in the brine for increased flavor, and then pushing down most of the spices the first time I open the jar.
-I scoop out and discard the dill when I’m ready to start eating these.
+I just pull out the dill when I’m ready to start eating these.
 After that, if you shake up the jar, most of the seeds will then go to the bottom.
+You can return the dill to the jar when you’re done snacking.

 1.)
 Peel and slice the onion; peel the cucumbers.